scotteratigan/homework_one_hard/README.md

-# homework_one_hard
+# Basic-Portfolio
-Harder version of the first homework assignment
+This is the first homework assignement, but will hopefully become a real portfolio someday...